BalloonBall/DE4_Opti_Group_11/README.md

 Please clone/download all folders in this repository and follow the instruction of README provided in each system directory:

 1. Install all software/library prerequisites/dependencies needed
-2. Run the main script specified
+2. Run the main script(s) as specified

+Thank you!